godotengine/godot-docs/contributing/development/compiling/compiling_for_windows.rst

 MinGW instead.
 If you already have Visual Studio installed and want to use MinGW-w64, pass ``use_mingw=yes`` to the SCons command line.
 Note that MSVC builds cannot be performed from the MSYS2 or MinGW shells.
 Use either ``cmd.exe`` or PowerShell instead.
+You also need to add the directory that MingW64 is installed to (for exmaple `C:\msys64\mingw64\bin\`) to your `$PATH`, otherwise it will fail to locate DLL files required by the toolchain.
 If you are using MinGW-LLVM, pass both ``use_mingw=yes`` and ``use_llvm=yes`` to the SCons command line.

 .. tip::